fast-af/developer-portal-starter/developer-portal/for-developers/magento/pre-install/sign-up-as-a-seller.md

 keywords: Fast Magento Onboard as a Seller
 ---

-# Pre Install Step 3: Onboard as a Seller
+# Pre-Install Step 3: Onboard as a Seller with Magento

+## Prerequisites

+Before you begin this process, you’ll need an online store hosted by Magento.

 :::info Pro tip